Can Distillation Mitigate Backdoor Attacks in Pre-trained Encoders?: Evaluation

-\textit{Design}.
-In this section, we aim to explore the actual effectiveness of applying distillation to mitigate backdoors in pre-trained encoders.
-In particular, we consider two state-of-the-art backdoor attacks on pre-trained encoders (i.e., BadEncoder~\cite{2022-BadEncoder}, BASSL~\cite{BASSL}) as the threat models and select the most recent distillation-based technique in supervised learning called NAD~\cite{2021-NAD} as the distillation framework, which is the most relevant technique to our work and represents state-of-the-art.
+\textbf{RQ1: How effective is distillation in mitigating backdoors when adapting distillation to self-supervised learning?} We aim to explore the actual effectiveness of applying distillation to mitigate backdoors in pre-trained encoders.
+In particular, we consider two state-of-the-art backdoor attacks on pre-trained encoders (i.e., BadEncoder~\citep{2022-BadEncoder}, BASSL~\citep{BASSL}) and select the most recent distillation-based technique in supervised learning called NAD~\citep{2021-NAD} as the distillation framework, which is one of the most relevant techniques to our work and represents state-of-the-art.
 NAD utilizes a small set of clean data to fine-tune the backdoored pre-trained encoder at first.
 With the fine-tuned encoder as teacher net, NAD takes the raw backdoored encoder as student net and deploys a well-designed distillation loss.
 We evaluate the effectiveness of the distillation-based backdoor mitigation approach using ACC and ASR, tested on the classifiers built on distilled pre-trained encoders.
 Then, we compare them with undefended encoders (attacked by BadEncoder) using one pre-training dataset (i.e., CIFAR10) and three different downstream tasks, including STL10, GTSRB, and SVHN.